-A transaction by which a non-EU carrier acquires either ownership or control or both in a Community carrier would contravene this principle and result in the loss of EU nationality and the operating licence.
+A transaction by which a non-EU carrier acquires either ownership or control, or both, in a Community carrier would contravene this principle and result in the loss of EU nationality and the operating licence.

 The ownership requirement has been interpreted to mean that at least 50 per cent plus one share of the capital of the air carrier must be owned by Member States or nationals of Member States.
 However, the scale of the third-country investment, as well as the distribution of the shares within each group of shareholders, needs to be taken into account in assessing compliance with the effective control requirement.
 Complications may arise where it is difficult to identify the beneficial owner (and therefore the nationality of ownership) of shares, for example, through structures involving nominee shareholders on behalf of undisclosed persons.
 Equally, shares that do not have voting rights or otherwise different rights might be weighted differently.
 In practice, this difficulty can be avoided through more simple structures that clearly confer majority ownership in the EU.

 As regards effective control, at issue is the question of who in practice is making a company's decisions.
-The Swissair/Sabena case3 established that effective control cannot be exercised jointly between EU and non-EU persons.
+The Swissair/Sabena case43 established that effective control cannot be exercised jointly between EU and non-EU persons.
 The non-EU person or persons must not have decisive influence over the carrier.
 The Commission has stated that the starting point of the national licensing authority would be to assume that control would follow ownership.
-However, control may not be in direct proportion to ownership, for example if some shares have more votes attached to them than others, or if conditions in loan or lease agreements confer unusual powers on the lender or lessor.
-The licensing authority should examine the key legal documents including the statutes of the company and any shareholders' agreement and any powers of veto given to a third-country investor on matters that would normally within be within the powers of a company's board to decide.
+However, control may not be in direct proportion to ownership, for example, if some shares have more votes attached to them than others, or if conditions in loan or lease agreements confer unusual powers on the lender or lessor.
+The licensing authority should examine the key legal documents, including the statutes of the company, and any shareholders' agreement and any powers of veto given to a third-country investor on matters that would normally be within the powers of a company's board to decide.

-In the Swissair case, the Commission concluded that EU nationals or Member States, individually or together with other EU nationals or Member States, must have the ultimate decision-making power in the management of the air carrier (in matters such as the appointment to the decisive corporate bodies of the carrier, the carrier's business plan, its annual budget or any major investment or cooperation projects).
+In the Swissair case, the Commission concluded that EU nationals or Member States, individually or together with other EU nationals or Member States, must have the ultimate decision-making power in the management of the air carrier (in matters such as appointments to the decisive corporate bodies of the carrier, the carrier's business plan, its annual budget or any major investment or cooperation projects).
 Further, this ability must not be substantially dependent on the support of natural or legal persons from third countries.

-On 8 June 2017, the Commission adopted interpretative guidelines on the rules on Ownership and Control of EU carriers (Commission Notice C (2017) 3711 final), which supplement the information provided in the Swissair/Sabena case and in its previous Information Note of 2011, among others regarding financial links between the carrier and third-country shareholders.
+On 8 June 2017, the Commission adopted interpretative guidelines on the rules on Ownership and Control of EU carriers (Commission Notice C (2017) 3711 final), which supplement the information provided in the Swissair/Sabena case and in its previous Information Note of 2011, among others, regarding financial links between the carrier and third-country shareholders.

-The Regulation also expands and clarifies the conditions for aircraft leasing, by providing for definitions of dry-lease and wet-lease agreements, by stating that EU air carriers can freely lease aircraft as long as they continue at all times to operate at least one aircraft under their own AOC (except for safety reasons) and by imposing a prior approval of the licensing authority when at least one of the parties to a dry-lease agreement is an EU air carrier and when an EU carrier wet-leases in (as a lessee) an aircraft.
+The Regulation also expands and clarifies the conditions for aircraft leasing by providing for definitions of dry-lease and wet-lease agreements, by stating that EU air carriers can freely lease aircraft as long as they continue at all times to operate at least one aircraft under their own AOC (except for safety reasons) and by imposing a prior approval of the licensing authority when at least one of the parties to a dry-lease agreement is an EU air carrier and when an EU carrier wet-leases in (as a lessee) an aircraft.
 More stringent conditions apply for wet-leases in an aircraft registered outside the European Union, such as the obligation for the concerned carrier to demonstrate that the leasing is necessary to satisfy exceptional or seasonal capacity needs or to overcome operational difficulties.